jamespamplin/jamespamplin.com/src/pages/about/about.md

 Born in the small town of Forster, NSW Australia and now living in London, UK.
-Keen interests in Web Development, Ethics, Culture, and Travel.

-## Development
+## Career

 James has worked in Web Development professionally since 2006, starting at [the University of Newcastle Australia](https://www.newcastle.edu.au/) working on the corporate Website in client side development, then moving to server-side Java EE development.